 Attributes such as strong communication skills and the ability to work in multicultural teams in international settings are highly sought after by employers.
 We offer several modules designed to enhance your employability, for example by developing communication skills in the workplace and the use of English for business.
 An Applied Linguistics course can also develop a career in education; many of our MA students are teachers and study the subject with us to support their professional development.

-You’ll explore linguistics both multiculturally and interculturally, and discover how two people who may speak the same basic language – say, an American and a Briton, or an Austrian and a German – exhibit many cultural differences when communicating with each other.
+You’ll explore linguistics both multiculturally and interculturally, and discover how two people who may speak the same basic language – say, an American and an Australian – exhibit many cultural differences when communicating with each other.
 You’ll look at how people experience inclusion and exclusion because the different accents and dialects they express identify them as a specific cultural group.
 You’ll look at different environmental contexts in which various languages are at play.
 You’ll study linguistics not only in conversation but also in narratives, in social media, in education, in business and beyond.
 You'll study language in the real world and we’ll encourage you to reflect on the language that you see around you and bring your own observations into tutorial and assignments.

 During the course, you will be challenged to consider questions such as: